neurodata/neurodata.io/content/about/agreements.md

 #### Weekly Lunches

-So we all get a more broad view of team activities, we agree to have 1 hour for informal talks, Q&A, and lunch most weeks that school is open.
+We agree to have 1 hour for informal talks, Q&A, and lunch most weeks that school is open, so we all get a more broad view of team activities.
 We agree to  **practice** before getting in front of 10-20 people, because every minute you speak you have implicitly asked many other people to devote to you, so please be respectful of other people's time.
 Each of us will when it is our turn in the rotation, which will be about twice a year, depending on the size of the team.
 Swapping dates with other lab members will be allowed with explicit permission.
 New lab members will be added to the end of the queue when they join.

 #### Quarterly Check-ins

-To facilitate more long-term/career guidance,  mutually providing [radically candid](http://firstround.com/review/on-receiving-and-truly-hearing-radical-candor/?ct=t(How_Does_Your_Leadership_Team_Rate_12_3_2015)) feedback, check alignment between personal and team goals in terms of quarterly, annual, and career goals, and re-align as appropriate, we agree to have quarterly check-ins.
+We agree to have quarterly check-ins to facilitate more long-term/career guidance,  mutually providing [radically candid](http://firstround.com/review/on-receiving-and-truly-hearing-radical-candor/?ct=t(How_Does_Your_Leadership_Team_Rate_12_3_2015)) feedback, check alignment between personal and team goals in terms of quarterly, annual, and career goals, and re-align as appropriate.
 In these meetings will we re-assess quarterly goals in light of progress and preferences.
 They are documented in Asana in the ["quarterly" project](https://app.asana.com/0/873639171077169/list).
-Each goal should be a [SMART Goal](https://www.mindtools.com/pages/article/smart-goals.htm).
+Each goal will be a [SMART Goal](https://www.mindtools.com/pages/article/smart-goals.htm).
 These check-ins will happen in January, April, July, and Oct 30.
 The July check-in will serve also as the annual review.

 #### Semi-Annual Retreats

-To build community and deeper inter-personal connections, and to have fun, we agree to having semi-annual retreats,  typically during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
+We agree to having semi-annual retreats to build community and deeper inter-personal connections, and to have fun.
+They  typically happen during the week before classes start each semester (this likely means 1 beach retreat, and 1 ski retreat).
 The retreats will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.

 #### Annual Reviews